A note on the triple product property for finite groups with abelian normal subgroups of prime index: Concluding Remarks

 In the case of $p = 2$ and the dihedral groups $D_{2n}$ the theorem proves that $\rho_0(D_{2n}) \leq \frac{4}{3}$ \citep[Conjecture 7.5]{HM}.
 The data for TPP triples in groups of order $\leq 32$ obtained via exhaustive computational search \citep[Table 1]{HM} shows that none of those groups realise $\rho > \frac{4}{3}$ if they contain a cyclic subgroup of index $2$, and this led to the original conjecture that $\rho \leq \frac{4}{3}$ for groups with cyclic subgroups of index $2$ \citep[Conjecture 7.6]{HM}.

-The smallest known group containing a cyclic normal subgroup of index $p > 2$ and a known $\rho$ is one of type $C_7 \rtimes C_3$ (GAP ID [21, 1]), a non-abelian group of order $21 = 3 \cdot 7$ containing a cyclic normal subgroup $C_7$ of index $p = 3$, and that realises a largest TPP triple of type $(3, 3, 3)$ and size $3^3 = 27$, and satisfies the bound $\frac{27}{21} < \frac{3^2}{2\cdot3 - 1} = \frac{9}{5} = 1.8$ \cite[Table 1]{HM}.
+The smallest known (nonabelian) group containing a cyclic normal subgroup of index $p > 2$ and a known $\rho > 1$ is one of type $C_7 \rtimes C_3$ (GAP ID [21, 1]), a group of order $21 = 3 \cdot 7$ containing a cyclic normal subgroup $C_7$ of index $p = 3$, and that realises a largest TPP triple of type $(3, 3, 3)$ and size $3^3 = 27$, and satisfies the bound $\frac{27}{21} < \frac{3^2}{2\cdot3 - 1} = \frac{9}{5} = 1.8$ \cite[Table 1]{HM}.
 The same data also shows that there are actually no groups of order $\leq 32$ containing cyclic normal subgroups of index $3$ and realising $\rho > \frac{9}{5}$.
 This seems to be true even for larger groups of order up to $100$, as indicated in the results of Xiang et. al. in 2018, who use a computational approach based on evolutionary search algorithms to look at TPP capacity $\beta$ (and other parameters related to group-theoretic matrix multiplication) in a selection of groups of order up to $100$ \citep[Tables 1, 3-4]{XZC}: some simple GAP computations show that of all groups listed in those tables that realise $\rho > \frac{9}{5}$ none contain cyclic normal subgroups of index $3$.
 Noting that subgroups of smallest prime index are always normal, this suggests the following conjecture (which is a generalisation of \citep[Conjecture 7.6]{HM}).

-\begin{conjecture} If $G$ is a group with a cyclic normal subgroup of prime index $p$, and $(S, T, U)$ is any TPP triple of $G$, then $|S||T||U| \leq \frac{p^2}{2p-1}|G|$, i.e. $\rho(G) \leq \frac{p^2}{2p-1}$.
+\begin{conjecture} If $G$ is a group with a cyclic normal subgroup of prime index $p$, and $(S, T, U)$ is any TPP triple of $G$, then $|S||T||U| \leq \frac{p^2}{2p-1}|G|$, that is, $\rho(G) \leq \frac{p^2}{2p-1}$.
 For this bound to be as tight as possible $p$ can be taken to be the smallest such prime, in which case the cyclic subgroup of index $p$ will necessarily be normal. \end{conjecture}